mwufi/pytorch-gqn/README.md

 **What can a trained model do?**

-Almost anything, you just have to be patient.
-Just kidding.
-You can:
+Almost anything, you just have to code stuff. 🌼You can:
 - delete half the weights?
 - watch the activations as an image passes through it
 - compare the representations for different scenes